Ghraybeh or Lebanese Shortbread Cookies

 - Turn off the mixer and add the flour a little at a time stirring till it forms a ball.

-- Bake 13-15 minutes on parchment lined baking sheets, they shouldn't brown.
+- Bake for 13-15 minutes on parchment-lined baking sheets, they shouldn't brown.

 - Cool very well before removing them from the baking sheet.

 Amount Per Serving: Calories: 230Total Fat: 13gSaturated Fat: 8gTrans Fat: 1gUnsaturated Fat: 4gCholesterol: 33mgSodium: 98mgCarbohydrates: 26gFiber: 1gSugar: 4gProtein: 3g